smitra123/BSE_Template_Portfolio/index.md

 # Final Presentation

 [![Saagnik's Final Presentation](https://res.cloudinary.com/marcomontalbano/image/upload/v1625243592/video_to_markdown/images/youtube--i0kgQgX-1yc-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=i0kgQgX-1yc&t=70s "Saagnik's Final Presentation"){:target="_blank" rel="noopener"}

+# Reflection
+After 3 weeks at Bluestamp Engineering, I can say that I've learned a lot.
+Coming into the program, I had little experience with Arduino and the electrical aspect of things.
+After working hard throughout the course of the program I have learned a lot about these.
+I have gained an understanding  about problem solving, and working through bugs.
+Problems such as working through the obstacle avoidance and attaching the vacuum were quite daunting at first, but with time and thinking the solutions were found.
+Ultimately, my experience at Bluestamp Engineering was very fruitfl and exciting.
+I think I gained a lot of wisdom and I it definitely fueled the passion to keep diving into mechanical engineering.

 # Final Milestone
 The third and final milestone was just about my modification.
 I wanted to create a sort of chime after a certain amount of time to let the user know that the robot's cleaning job was over with.
 I did the by adding a buzzer, and using the millis function which allowed me to keep track of time.
 In this case I made the chime the Mario theme and it played after a certain amount of time.